mattmakai/fullstackpython.com/content/pages/01-introduction/05-enterprise-python.markdown

 continue delivering business value to their business side customers.

 ## Open source enterprise Python projects
+Python is widely used across large enterprise organizations but the code is often not put out as open source.
+If you come across projects that are appropriate for this list, [contact me](/about-author.html) to let me know:

 * [Collab](https://github.com/cfpb/collab) by the
   U.S. government's
   [Consumer Financial Protection Bureau](http://www.consumerfinance.gov/)